Leather After Care

 Wipe your wallet with the soft dry cloth to get rid of all the dust and wipe out any stain.

-Gentry brush with Horse hair shoe shine brush to get rid of left over cream.
+Gentry brush with a Horse hair shoe shine brush to get rid of left over cream.
+Buff with a soft dry cloth.

 Apply Saphir Mirror Gloss Wax Polish with the soft cloth all over the leather and leave it just a few minutes.
 Very gently buff with a clean soft cotton cloth.
 Then leave it to dry properly for 30 mins to 1 hr.